S1monlol/summize/README.md

  ![example](https://user-images.githubusercontent.com/47905276/217866101-15722291-994f-4a73-be7f-4dc6e13f92e7.png)

-Summize is a browser extension that summarizes YouTube videos using OpenAI's GPT-3 language model.
-With Summize, you can quickly get a summary of a video, saving you time and making it easier to understand.
+Summize is a browser extension that summarizes YouTube videos using OpenAI's GPT-3.5 language model.
+With it, you can quickly get a summary of a video, saving you time and making it easier to understand.

 ## Features

-- Summarizes YouTube videos in real-time as you watch.
+- Summarizes YouTube videos in real-time when you open the video
-- Uses OpenAI's state-of-the-art GPT-3 language model to generate summaries
+- Uses OpenAI's GPT-3.5 language model to generate summaries
+- Uses chatgpt's website to generate summaries instead of the api, making it completely free

 ## Installation